 If you’ve found a new mole on your skin and are unsure if it’s dangerous, speak with the staff at Dermatology Associates of Central NJ.
-The practice has locations in Old Bridge, Union, and Freehold, New Jersey, so you’ll find a convenient location with caring providers ready to help diagnose and remove moles.
+The practice has locations in Old Bridge, Union, and Freehold, New Jersey, so you’ll find a convenient location with caring providers ready to help diagnose and erase moles.
 Book online or call for available appointments without delay.

 Moles are commonly found dark-brown skin growths.
 Moles usually appear in childhood and teenage years and vary in shape and size.
 Moles can be flat or raised, smooth or wrinkled, and may have hair growing in them.
 They can develop anywhere on your body, including your scalp and between your fingers and toes.